MaloofLab/Lavelle-2015/Genomic Mapping V2.md

 ## Annotation

-making my own genome database file for SnpEff seems not to be working well.
+Making my own genome database file for SnpEff seems not to be working well.
 Using the pre-built one is annoying because the chromosome names are different, but that is what I am going to try.
 This requires changing the chromosome names in the vcf file to match.

 Download pre-built database: